by Paul Hynes, CFP® and Beth Misak

 Paul Hynes, CFP®, and Beth Misak are advisors with HearthStone | Private Wealth Management in San Diego.
 Hearthstone is an avid supporter of PFAC and proponent of educating and empowering professional fiduciaries to make informed decisions.

-The information and views on this page are not necessarily those of the author and not those of PFAC.
+This is a purchased placement.
+The information and views on this page are those of the author and not endorsed by PFAC.